danielpintard/ma218_finalproject/README.md

 This project was for my final as apart of my MA218 - Probability and Statistics course.
-I was to come up with a hypothesis and find a dataset and to conduct statistical test(s) to come to a conclusion regarding the hypothesis.
+I was to come up with a hypothesis and find a dataset to conduct statistical test(s) to come to a conclusion regarding the hypothesis.
 As for this project, after reviewing literature, I hypothesized that the proportion of nosocomial infections (healthcare-associated infections) that were a result of the patient being infected with Methicillin-resistant
 *Staphylococcus aureus* (MRSA) was 0.31 (i.e. 31 out of 100 nosocomial infections are the result of MRSA).
 The prevalence and incidence of